AdamJohnsonMI/SkuTracker/README.md

 6. Pick option/ship option.
 Maybe add a temp tab if not all items are pulled.
 7. Add sort feature to pages.

-Remove ASIN page and condense to Orders tab?.
+Remove ASIN page and condense to Orders tab?
+1 click add.
+Actual error messages.
+Forms autofilled with database info to not reset info on submit.